-Describe and assess the potential impacts of any actions of the project that require an authority under the Nature Conservation Act 1992, and/or would be assessable development for the purposes of the Vegetation Management Act 1999.
+Describe and assess the potential impacts, on and off the mine site, of any actions of the project that require an authority under the Nature Conservation Act 1992, and/or would be assessable development for the purposes of the Vegetation Management Act 1999 or Fisheries Act 1994.
+Detail any areas proposed for clearing that will not be exempt from the provisions of the Sustainable Planning Act 2009 and the Vegetation Management Act 1999.
 The assessment and supporting information should be sufficient for the administering authority to decide whether an approval should be granted and developing recommended conditions.

 Propose practical measures for protecting or enhancing ecological values, and assess how nominated quantitative standards and indicators may be achieved for nature conservation management.
-In particular, address measures to protect or preserve any threatened or near threatened species.
+In particular, address measures to protect or preserve any threatened and near threatened species.